BCPIAC works on systemic issues concerning provincial income assistance (welfare). We are currently focusing on issues impacting access to welfare.

 In addition to overall system design, we are also working on specific issues related to access to welfare, including the following:

 Access to immediate assistance where there is an urgent need for food, shelter, or medical attention

 Access to interpretation services

 Simplifying the application for income assistance and disability assistance

-Open Letter Regarding Access Barriers to Applying for Income Assistance To All Candidates in the 2017 BC Provincial Election: Re: Access Barriers to Applying for Income Assistance We are writing to you as a candidate in the provincial election on behalf of more than sixty undersigned organizations to collectively express ...
+To All Candidates in the 2017 BC Provincial Election: Re: Access Barriers to Applying for Income Assistance We are writing to you as a candidate in the provincial election on behalf of more than sixty undersigned organizations to collectively express our concerns regarding chronic and serious barriers British Columbians face ...
 Read More

-BC Residents Living in Poverty Deserve Accountability On May 12, 2015 BCPIAC filed a complaint to the BC Ombudsperson on behalf of nine community service agencies across the province, based on evidence that some of BC’s most vulnerable people are being denied access to basic welfare services.
-Fourteen Ministry offices ...
+On May 12, 2015 BCPIAC filed a complaint to the BC Ombudsperson on behalf of nine community service agencies across the province, based on evidence that some of BC’s most vulnerable people are being denied access to basic welfare services.
+Fourteen Ministry offices have been closed completely since 2005, and ...
 Read More

 May 13, 2015 | Stefania Seccia | 24 HOURSLink to original article Nine groups filed an official complaint with the B.C. ombudsperson Tuesday over allegations that the government has slashed access to welfare despite claiming enhanced services.
 Over the last five years, the Ministry of Social Development and Social ...
 Read More